 Colin Young explained that “this is a very significant development, not just for Belize but for the region.
 Belize will be hosting a GCF Structured Dialogue next year, and these developments build momentum for other countries that are not yet at this stage.
 They show that GCF is operational, that it is open for business, and that it is meeting the needs of the countries.”

 The GCF Structured Dialogue in Belize will take place in early 2017.
 The gathering will bring together representatives from Small Island States in the Caribbean, together with Accredited Entities (AEs) and other organisations, including delivery partners with GCF’s readiness and preparatory support programme.

 The Caribbean Structured Dialogue will be the second GCF dialogue, following the Structured Dialogue with Africa which took place in October 2016 in Cape Town, and brought together more than 200 GCF Partners.

-The organization of Structured Dialogues is a priority for GCF, as articulated in the Fund’s Strategic Plan that the Board adopted in March 2016.
+The organisation of Structured Dialogues is a priority for GCF, as articulated in the Fund’s Strategic Plan that the Board adopted in March 2016.